 From a helicopter point of view, we can accept that these styles work.
 Understanding the advantages of each will help you adjust how you lead.

-Knowing all the eight leadership styles will not necessarily make you a situational leader.
+Knowing all eight leadership styles will not necessarily make you a situational leader.
 We can talk more about situational leadership later.

 We need adaptive leaders during a crisis if we want to thrive.
 We have seen adaptive leadership in action during the Covid-19 pandemic.
 Adaptive leaders look into the situation, consider ways to solve problems, take inventory of assets, and rally people to focus on the solution.